matt-halliday/great-randomiser/README.md

 We have a covers group during COVID 19 lockdown.
 Each person in the group submits a song suggestion that they would like to hear covered.
-The folks who submitted each get a song to cover in return.
+The folks who submitted, each get a song to cover in return.

-We take a little under two weeks per round to produce our track and then have a listening party via Zoom to have some beers and listen to each other's masterpieces.
+We take a little under two weeks per round to produce our track and then have a listening party via Zoom to have some beers and appreciate all the masterpieces.

 ## Prerequisites